frostlogic-ab/agent-forge/README.md

 ### 9. Use Model Context Protocol (MCP) to extend agent capabilities

 Agent Forge supports the Model Context Protocol (MCP), which allows agents to connect to external tool servers and use their capabilities.
+This section demonstrates how to integrate MCP clients, making it a more advanced example for significantly extending agent functionalities.

 ```typescript
 import {